Yoo Jae-suk: In the media

 Yoo has been dubbed "The Nation's MC" for his broad appeal and popularity with a wide demographic of viewers.

 He has consistently ranked as the top comedian in South Korea, topping the Gallup poll from 2005 to 2009, and for eleven consecutive years since 2012.
 He is one of the highest paid television personalities in Korea, and one of the most in-demand endorsers.

 Known for his exemplary image, Yoo has consistently been picked as a role model by fellow entertainers, as well as the citizens of Korea.
 He makes donations regularly to several causes, and has participated in philanthropic acts.

 Yoo is the first television host to have his own wax figure, currently displayed at the Grevin Seoul Museum.

 Personal life

 On 6 July 2008, Yoo married MBC announcer, Na Kyung-eun, who worked with him on the show Infinite Challenge.
 Yoo and his wife had their first child, a son, Yoo Ji-ho, on 1 May 2010.
 Their second child, a daughter, Yoo Na-eun was born on 19 October 2018.
+He is a Buddhist.